claudia-luque/monopoly_map/README.md

 The results will be shown in google maps, each result will be show a monopoly house icon, green or red.
 Where green will be the properties that are in your budget, and red properties outside your budget.

-This application const of 3 pages as it is shown in the design.
+This application consists of 3 pages as it is shown in the design.

 ## Application design